kivy/kivy/doc/sources/tutorials/pong.rst

     #:kivy 1.0.9

 This first line is required in every kv file.
-It should start with ``#:kivy`` followed by a space and the Kivy version it is intended for (So Kivy can make sure you have at least the required version, or handle backwards compatibility later on).
+It should start with ``#:kivy`` followed by a space and the Kivy version it is intended for (so Kivy can make sure you have at least the required version, or handle backwards compatibility later on).